Skip to content

 FieldDescription

-Typecore_context — always injected; learning — observation from a run; pattern — reusable practice; update — correction to prior knowledge
+Typecore_context — eligible for Layer 2 when non-legacy; learning — observation from a run; pattern — reusable practice; update — correction to prior knowledge

 Importancehigh (injected in L3) · medium · low

-TagsComma-separated. cross-team makes a memory visible in other agents' Layer 3
+TagsComma-separated. cross-team makes approved memory eligible for another agent's Layer 3

 Decision